Found 40 - 50 results of 96 programs matching keyword "climate change"

+The Exploratorium's remote crew has landed in Barrow, AK, to showcase the vast array of science being conducted at this northernmost tip of the continent.
+Join us for this introduction to Barrow: where is it? why are so many scientists here? why are May and June such important times?
 At the National Ice Core Lab in Denver, Colorado, scientists study ice cores in a Class 100 clean room lab kept at minus 7 degrees F. In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?
 Watch ANDRILL scientists examine a sediment core, find out about new developments, and discover ancient diatoms (single-celled marine organisms).
 How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
 Dr. Tulaczyk, a glaciologist from UC Santa Cruz, studies the lakes, floods, and ice quakes that occur under the giant glaciers of Antarctica.
 He is among only 200 scientists world-wide who study ice sheet dynamics and its role in climate change.
 Daniel Lum talks about the changes in ocean ice near Barrow.
 Interview with Paolo Paulo Olivas about his research at the Barrow Environmental Observatory (BEO).
-Paulo Olivas points out the different equipment he uses to measure the amount of greenhouse gases being released from the tundra.